aJustinOng/aJustinOng.github.io/index.md

 ### App Dev Intern @ J.B.
 Hunt Transport

-Over the course of a two-month long internship, I was assigned multiple stories relating to maintaining and updating a shipping/booking application.
-I worked closely with a mentor within a full-time team and participated in their two-week sprints.
+In this paid, in-person internship, I participated in multiple 2-week sprints with a full-time backend team.
+We focused on updating and maintaining the 360 Shipper application, where I was assigned stories on EUM calls cleanup, removing and replacing legacy code with modern APIs.

-The application used Java in a Spring Boot architecture and was deployed into Azure Dev Ops pipelines.
+The application was based on the Java Spring Boot framework, and we used Git requests to collaborate through Azure DevOps Services.
+We also utilized Postman API and Dynatrace to test our services.

 ### CS Research Assistant @ Southern Arkansas University

-Assisting my professor in research projects, with a focus on ViT (vision transformers) object detection.
-Primarily using Python and its libraries.
+I assisted in several machine learning research projects, specifically ViT (vision transformers) object detection.
+Python and its libraries (Tensorflow, Keras, PyTorch, CUDA) were utilized for our projects.

 ### Peer Tutor @ Southern Arkansas University

-In-person supplemental tutoring to peers for classes I have previously taken such as Computer Science, Calculus, and Physics.
+In the Academic Enrichment Center, I worked as an in-person supplemental tutor to peers, providing tailored support to individuals who required assistance in mastering their course material.
+This role honed my communication and leadership skills.

 # ---